Sweets-omg/Sweetshark-Client-v2/README.md

 A multi-server Sharkord client built with **Tauri 2 + React + TypeScript**.

-Instead of re-implementing Sharkord's API, Sweetshark embeds the **real Sharkord web app** (voice, video, text, reactions, file uploads — everything) in a native Tauri WebView per server.
+Sweetshark embeds the Sharkord web app in a native Tauri WebView per server.
 The sidebar is a lightweight React shell; each server pane is a live, isolated WebView pointing at that server's URL.

 ## Features